Mercedes GLC SUV - Reliability & safety

 The Mercedes GLC has an impressive suite of safety kit, which can be added to with optional equipment like adaptive cruise control.
 Although owners expressed reliability concerns in our 2019 Driver Power customer satisfaction survey.

 Mercedes GLC reliability

-Things were even worse for the Mercedes GLC in particular, because despite coming a reasonable 61st out of our top 100 cars overall, it came dead last for reliability.
+Things were even worse for the Mercedes GLC in particular, because despite coming a reasonable 61st out of our top 100 cars overall in our 2019 results, it came dead last for reliability.
 A worrying 44% of owners reported at least one fault in the first 12 months, including engine, electrical and interior trim problems.
+The GLC didn't appear in our 2020 results.
 Hopefully Mercedes will have identified these teething problems and recified them as part of the model's facelift.

 Along with the standard spread of airbags and traction control, the GLC has an advanced stability program, Mercedes’ crosswind-assistance technology and a collision-prevention system.
 An optional semi-autonomous driving system is available.
 This takes adaptive cruise control a step further, maintaining a safe distance from the car in front, steering the car if you drift out of your lane and braking automatically if it detects an imminent collision.